 This report provides an overview of the state of art in the development of the Front Runner Cities (FRC) and Follower Cities (FC), in what concerns the four key assessment domains of the proGlreg project: socio-cultural inclusiveness, human health and wellbeing, ecological and environmental restoration, and economic and labour market.
-The analysis covers all four FC (Cascais, Cluj Metropolitan Area, Piraeus, and Zenica) and three FRC (Dortmund, Turin and Zagreb; FRC Ningbo entered the partnership at a later stage), at the level of the cities, as well as the Living Labs (LL, in FRC) or Urban Regeneration Areas (in FC), where this assessment was possible.
+The analysis covers all four FC (Cascais, Cluj Metropolitan Area, Piraeus, and Zenica) and four FRC (Dortmund, Turin, Zagreb and Ningbo), at the level of the cities, as well as the Living Labs (LL, in FRC) or Urban Regeneration Areas (in FC), where this assessment was possible.